roblarsen/-100k-club/notes.md

 - I think you`re missing some recent public sales of TOS 39 and JIM 83 that were above $100K.
 - I can`t disclose the exact price, but the 9.4 Brave and Bold sold in November 2009 for over $100K.
 - 2002.
 Geppi paid $40k for the MC #1 Pay Copy + a copy of MPFW in the 80s.
 I happened to notice awhile back that this happened far enough into the internet era that there's still live links.
 Here's a fun blast from the past... http://articles.baltimoresun.com/2002-01...ppi-human-torch
+- The 1992 Sothebys 78 Action #1 is the 2 million Nic Cage copy